 Red wine is often viewed as the heavier, heartier type of wine.
 It goes great with red meats and doesn’t taste overly sweet.
+These are facts you probably know from experience or watching wine movies.
 But, what about the calories in red wine?

 Caloric intake is a big thing for many people and alcoholic beverages can vary greatly in total calories.
 Red wine falls safely in the middle in regard to calories in wine, but a number of factors can increase or decrease the amount you consume.

 Keep reading to learn about calories in red wine and how you can estimate your total intake by how you drink and how much.